Sriram0247/Heart-Disease-Prediction/README.md

 * There are no missing values in the dataset, categorical variables are encoded as dummy variables, and numerical variables are standardized before performing classification.
 * This project demonstrates the use of KNN classification, Random Forest Classification, k-fold cross validation techniques to classify whether a patient is suffering from a heart ailment.
 * Data visualization techniques used in this project include barplots, heatmap of correlation matrix, and a plot of cross-validation scores for each value of 'k'.
+* We find that the KNN classifier outperforms the random forest classifier in terms of model accuracy.